jimmikristensen/Mapache/README.md

 ### Add additional content to the sidebar

-Add you own custom content into the side bar by editing the `./partials/sidebar.hbs` file.
+Add your own custom content into the side bar by editing the `./partials/sidebar.hbs` file.

 ```html
 <!-- Add your content to the bottom -->